eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

 and a BSDF to describe the surface in a one-dimensional scene.

-All scene element components derive from the :class:`~eradiate.scenes.core.SceneElement` abstract class and implement a :meth:`~eradiate.scenes.core.SceneElement.kernel_dict` method which generates input data for the kernel.
+All scene element components derive from the :class:`~eradiate.scenes.core.SceneElement` abstract class and implement methods which generates input data for the kernel.

 Experiments
 -----------